jxhnkndl/workout-tracker/README.md

 ## Local Database Setup

 This application uses a MongoDB database to store workout data.
-To run the application locally, **MongoDB** must be installed and configured locally.
-The deployed application uses **MongoDB Atlas** to store its data in the cloud.
+To run the application locally, MongoDB must be installed and configured locally.
+The deployed application uses MongoDB Atlas to store its data in the cloud.

 The application uses `mongoose.js` to define and enforce a schema on documents inserted into the `workouts` collection.
-This Workout model can be found in `/models/Workout.js`.
+The `Workout.js` file inside the `models` directory contains the workout schema.

 The application also includes a `seed.js` file in the `seeders` directory containing mock workout data.
-Running `npm run seed` from the project's root directory will discard any current data in the database and replace it with the file's seed data.
+Running `npm run seed` from the project's root directory will **remove and replace** any data currently in the `workouts` collection with the script's seed data.
 Before running the seed file, ensure that MongoDB is installed and capable of running locally.

 Each workout is written to the database as a single document.
-Within that document, an `exercises` array is used to store all of the workout's individual exercise objects.
-When a user add's an exercise to an existing workout, they are creating a new exercise object and pushing it into the larger workout document.
+Within that document, an `exercises` field stores an array containing all of the workout's individual exercise objects.
+When a user adds an exercise to an existing workout, they are actually creating a new exercise object and pushing it into the larger workout document.

 ## Usage
-Once npm packages have been installed and the database has been initialized, the application can be run using `localhost`:
+Once npm packages have been installed and the database has been initialized, the application can be run using `localhost:3000`:
 ```
 npm start
 ```